-There are various factors or disciplines which affects on consumer behaviour.
-These Inter Disciplinary Dimensions can change Consumer Behaviour and their buying decisions.
-We are trying to explain Interdisciplinary Dimensions of Consumer Behaviour with suitable examples.
+There are various factors or disciplines which affects consumer behaviour.
+These interdisciplinary dimensions can change Consumer Behaviour and their buying decisions.
+This article will explain the Interdisciplinary Dimensions of Consumer Behaviour with suitable examples.

 Five Interdisciplinary Dimensions of Consumer Behaviour

 Group Behaviour, Group Influences, Conformity to group norms, Role Leader.

 5. Cultural Anthropology